HOME » Recipes » Salsa Macha (small batch)

 Salsa Macha Recipe

-5 from 2 votes
+5 from 3 votes

 DESCRIPTION

-My version of salsa macha includes guajillo, serrano, garlic, and olive oil.
+My version of Salsa Macha includes guajillo, serrano, garlic, and olive oil.
 My love of the coast, it's fisherman, and seafoods inspired me to make it.
 With a few easy steps this chile oil will be ready to spoon onto your favorite foods like tacos, portabello mushrooms, drizzled on avocado toast, soups, and much more.
 Its small batch is the perfect size, easy to make, and conveniently stored in the refrigerator for when you crave it most!

 prep: 5 minutes